SamTrans: Facilities

 SamTrans has two maintenance bases.
 North Base opened in 1988.
 It is in South San Francisco, just north of San Francisco International Airport and adjacent to U.S. 101 and I-380.
 South Base opened in 1984 near the San Carlos Airport, east of U.S. 101 off Redwood Shores Parkway.
 Primary maintenance is carried out at North Base, which can store 200 buses.
 South Base can store 150 buses.
 SamTrans also owns Brewster Depot in Redwood City, which is used by its subcontractor MV Transportation for storage and dispatching; Brewster Depot is 3000 sqft and was built in 1940.

 Bus service

-Currently, SamTrans serves the cities of San Mateo County, including Atherton, Belmont, Burlingame, Colma, Daly City, East Palo Alto, Foster City, Half Moon Bay, Hillsborough, Menlo Park, Millbrae, Pacifica, Palo Alto, Redwood City, San Bruno, San Carlos, San Mateo, and South San Francisco.
+Currently, SamTrans serves the cities of San Mateo County, including Atherton, Belmont, Brisbane, Burlingame, Colma, Daly City, East Palo Alto, Foster City, Half Moon Bay, Hillsborough, Menlo Park, Millbrae, Pacifica, Palo Alto, Redwood City, Redwood Shores, San Bruno, San Carlos, San Mateo, and South San Francisco.
 Most routes provide connecting service to BART, Caltrain, or both.
 There is also regular scheduled service to San Francisco International Airport (SFO) and Transbay Terminal in downtown San Francisco.

 Unlike most large transit operators in the Bay Area, SamTrans outsources to private contractors the operation of a number of its routes.
 The current contract operator for Peninsula mainline, Coastside and paratransit services is MV Transportation.

 SamTrans previously operated special service for a couple of Bay Area events such as San Francisco 49ers home football games and the quirky Bay to Breakers footrace in San Francisco.